CanadaHonk/BrainJITsm/README.md

 # brainaotsm
- brainfuck aot wasm compiler in js for browsers
+Brainfuck JIT WASM compiler in JS for browsers